Wisp

 Behavior

-Any DATA packets sent from the client to the server must be proxied to the TCP/UDP socket associated with the stream ID of the packet.
-On the server, the received payload must be buffered before being sent to the TCP/UDP socket in order to handle congestion.
+Any DATA packets sent from the client to the server must be proxied to the TCP/UDP socket associated with the packet's stream ID.
+On the server, the received payload must be buffered before being sent to the TCP/UDP socket to handle congestion.
 The size of this send buffer is predetermined and must be the same for every stream.

-Any DATA packets sent from the server to the client must be interpreted as coming from the TCP/UDP socket associated with the stream ID of the packet.
+Any DATA packets sent from the server to the client must be interpreted as coming from the TCP/UDP socket associated with the packet's stream ID.

-For TCP streams, the server must buffer any packets received from the client in a FIFO queue, and it must keep a separate buffer for each TCP stream.
+For TCP streams, the server must buffer any packets received from the client in a FIFO queue and keep a separate buffer for each TCP stream.

 0x03